maxim-top/im.gitbook/en/quick-start/floo-quick-start.md

 ### V. Disconnect

-When you disconnect from MaxIM server, it stops receiving later messages by default.
+When you disconnect from Lanying IM server, it stops receiving later messages by default.

 ```
 BMXErrorCode errorCode = client->getChatService().signOut();